-But that’s all a standard cattle policy will cover.
+But that’s all a standard cattle insurance policy will cover.

 While wind, fire, and lightning aren’t uncommon, they aren’t the biggest risk to your herd.
-Here are six cattle insurance coverages you may think you have — even though you don’t.
+Here are six cattle insurance coverages in Montana you may think you have — even though you don’t.

 Cows enjoy water for several reasons.
 Wading in shallow water can help keep them cool on especially hot days.
 Water also discourages any biting or irritating insects.
 Some cows have even been known to swim, though it is rare.